 Implementing ISO 27001 should begin with the appointment of a project manager, who will undertake to implement the project by defining the objectives.
 The manager has to be fully supportive of the project, and the first goal is to ensure that there are sufficient resources available to implement the ISMS at every stage of the project plan.

-There are six important aspects of an ISO 27001 risk assessment starting with the establishment of a corporate risk assessment structure.
+There are six integral aspects of an ISO 27001 risk assessment, starting with the establishment of a corporate risk assessment structure.

 - Identify risks that would affect the organisation

 With ISO 27001, it is crucial to use a trusted method to define and establish a comprehensive risk assessment.
 The method will identify threats and vulnerable areas that will have an impact on the organisation.
 These risks and dangers need to be clarified from the outset for the project to be successful.

 Decreasing any identified risks is the purpose of the project, and there are some ways to do this.

 - Transfer the risk away from the organisation (e.g. to an insurance company)

 - Consent to the risk, depending on mitigating costs